 Does anybody ever listen in to the calls?

 We do not keep any recordings of calls, but some of our calls may be listened to (in real-time) by other Nightline volunteers solely for training and quality purposes.
-We do not keep any recordings.
-If you would prefer that your call was not listened to in this way please do tell us.
+If you would prefer that your call was not listened to in this way, please do tell us.
 Similarly, if you contact us through IM or e-listening, there may be more than one Nightline volunteer working to reply to you.

 I’m not very confident with my English – is it still okay to call?

-Nightline takes and values every call no matter what the level of English of the caller, do not be afraid to take your time.
-However, if it makes you more comfortable, we also offer an email and IM facility which offers the same Nightline service without the need for verbal communication.
+Nightline takes and values every call, no matter what the level of English of the caller.
+Please don’t be afraid to take your time.
+However, if it makes you more comfortable, we also offer text, an email, and an instant messaging facilities, which offer the same Nightline service without the need for verbal communication.